 In the South, the lyrics were altered to take on an even more militaristic tone and adopted as a Confederate anthem.

-Fort Sumter, “Dixie” was played at the inauguration of Confederate President Jefferson Davis.
+On February 18, 1861, not long before the first shots of the Civil War were fired at Fort Sumter, “Dixie” was played at the inauguration of Confederate President Jefferson Davis.
 Throughout the Civil War, it was sung with patriotic fervor by Southern troops and civilians.

 Dan Emmett, a loyal Union man, was dismayed by the Confederacy’s use of his song.
 He reportedly told a fellow musician “If I had known to what use they were going to put my song, I will be damned if I’d have written it.”